Guide

-Not every basement is a sprawling 1,500-square-foot blank canvas.
-Many Utah homes — especially ramblers from the 1960s-80s, split-levels, and older construction — have compact basements of 400-800 square feet with lower ceilings, support columns, and awkward layouts.
+Not every basement is 1,500 square feet with an easy layout.
+Many Utah homes, especially ramblers from the 1960s-80s, split-levels, and older construction, have compact basements of 400-800 square feet with lower ceilings, support columns, and awkward layouts.

 Good news: a small basement doesn’t mean a useless basement.
 With smart design, every square foot pulls its weight.
 We’ve finished hundreds of compact basements across Utah and learned exactly what works in tight spaces.